 Keeping your baby close to you in a sling or carrier has so many benefits for the whole family.

-Babies feel happy and settled.
-Your baby will feel comforted and by being close to you and from the movement of your walking, breathing and heartbeat.
+1. Babies feel happy and settled in a baby carrier.
+Your baby will feel comforted by being close to you and from the movement of your walking, breathing and heartbeat.

-It’s incredibly practical.
-You’ll have you hands free to make sandwiches, do the laundry, look after other children…the list is endless.
-Slings take up far less room than prams and buggies, making travelling by car or public transport so much easier.
+2. It’s incredibly practical.
+You’ll have your hands free to make sandwiches, do the laundry, look after other children…the list is endless.
+Baby slings take up far less room than prams and buggies, making travelling by car or public transport so much easier.

-It encourages babies to sleep.
-In particular, newborns in their ‘4th trimester’ who are still adjusting to life outside the womb often prefer to sleep on someone than in their cot.
+3. Babywearing encourages babies to sleep.
+Newborns in their ‘4th trimester’ who are still adjusting to life outside the womb often prefer to sleep on someone than in their cot.
 This is biologically appropriate, not a bad habit and will not last forever!

-An upright, gently moving position can make babies with reflux or digestive problems more comfortable.
+6. An upright, gently moving position in a baby carrier help babies with reflux or digestive problems, making them more comfortable.

-It supports parent-child bonding and may ease symptoms of postnatal depression.
-It’s also a great way for other family members or caregivers to build strong, healthy connections to baby.
+7. Babywearing supports parent-child bonding and may ease symptoms of postnatal depression.
+It’s also a great way for other family members or caregivers to build strong, healthy connections with your baby.

-It’s good for their cognitive and emotional development.
-Your baby can see the world around them and engage with you face to face – and snuggle into you if they want a rest.
+10. It’s good for their cognitive and emotional development.
+Being in a carrier, your baby can see the world around them and engage with you face to face – and snuggle into you if they want a rest.

-Sling use can help regulate a newborn and premature baby’s temperature and breathing, notably when baby is carried against their parent or carers skin.
+11. Sling use can help regulate a newborns' and premature babies' temperature and breathing, notably when your baby is carried against their parent or carers skin.